 Why is Retargeting a must?

 For any business, the top funnel is the visitors.
 A lot of marketing effort is put towards getting the visitors.
 You run lot of promotional ads, offline promotions, facebook marketing, google ads and many.
 However not every visitor converts when they visit your site and they just leave.
 Visitor’s journey is not a straight line.
 Now that you have already invested money in getting those visitors and you cannot just lose money.

 As per SaleCycle, chances of conversion is very high, when you retarget the user within 1 hour.
 One of the ways to get back the visitors to your site at lower costs is through retargeting.
 Since you already have this customer footprint on your website, it’s retargeting them becomes easier.
-Moreover, retargeting cost is less than regular targeting and the ROI is huge.
+Moreover, the retargeting cost is less than regular targeting and the ROI is huge.
 Retargeting ads are created to target those who had visited your website.

-To get best out of your retargeting marketing, make a strong plan.
+To get the best out of your retargeting marketing, make a strong plan.
 Every retargeting campaign should have a goal.

 Below is the list of retargeting strategies that should not be missed out.

 Intent/Stage based Retargeting

 Every visitor is different and your retargeting should also be according to which stage user is currently in.
 Below is the basic sales cycle: